 What is an Epidural Injection?

 An epidural injection is an injection of medication into the space around the spinal cord, also known as the epidural space, to provide temporary or prolonged relief from pain or inflammation.
 The epidural space is the outermost part of the spinal canal, located outside the dural membrane.
 Steroids, anesthetics and anti-inflammatory medications are typically delivered in an epidural injection.
 The injection may reduce pain and swelling in and around the spinal nerve roots, as well as around damaged nerves which in time may heal.

-Imaging guidance, such as fluoroscopy or computed tomography (CT or "CAT" scan), may be used to help the doctor place the needle in exactly the right location so the patient can receive maximum benefit from the injection.
+Imaging guidance, such as fluoroscopy or computed tomography (CT or "CAT" scan), may be used to help the doctor place the needle in exactly the right location to target the specific area causing the pain so the patient can receive maximum benefit from the injection.